Introduction

 Tips

-• Document publications in a standardized way with the specific Publication section of a progress report.
+- Document publications in a standardized way with a repeatable section of a progress report.
 Make sure to encourage awardees to list those in review, as these still indicate activity from the grant.

 Have more questions about this topic?
 Go to the Community Forum to pose the question to other users or submit a support ticket to InfoReady.